 If you want to stimulate autophagy in your daily routine, you should start with fasting and exercise.
 Intermittent fasting can effectively induce autophagy.
 There are various types of intermittent fasting that are safe for most people.
 You can try the most popular 16/8 intermittent fasting 21 day challenge, where you will get a step by step guide, daily tips and also, meal plans.
 With this 21 day challenge keep yourself motivated and experience the change you are looking for.

-However, if you have any medical conditions or in case of pregnancy, do consult your doctor before following a fasting routine.
+However, if you have any medical conditions or in case of pregnancy, do consult your doctor before following a fasting routine when considering autophagy & fasting and how they work together.